jobovy/apogee/README.rst

      print mgparams[0,paramIndx('ALPHA')], mgerr
      -0.0068 [ 0.0519986]

-if the estimated uncertainty is NaN, then it is larger than about 0.3 dex.
-To fully map the chi squared curve for a given element, you can use ``elemchi2``.
+If the estimated uncertainty is NaN, then it is larger than about 0.3 dex.
+To fully map the chi squared curve for a given element, you can use ``ferre.elemchi2``.
 Clever use of this will also allow one to investigate correlations between the elemental abundance and stellar parameters.